Click on a picture to embiggen. All photos copyright, Steph Mineart. Not to be used without permission.

 Giant Frog of Carpet and Tile Place

-located on Granville road; this frog’s cute but looking a bit old.
+located on Granville road near to the carpet cleaning fargo place; this frog’s cute but looking a bit old.

 Purple Hippo of Pet Center